bronto/javasphinx/doc/index.rst

    Use the ``return`` field to document the return type

-.. rst:directive:: .. java:construct:: constructor-signature
+.. rst:directive:: .. java:constructor:: constructor-signature

    Describe a Java constructor.